Peter Hößl: First murder

 On 24 November 1956, Hößl, aged 16, fatally shot 11-year-old student Franz Stöbich on Vogelweideplatz in Bogenhausen.
 Stöbich was shot five times from a close distance using a long rifle and covered with leaves and rocks.
 Initially, Norbert Wanger, a teenage weapons collector and friend of Stöbich, was arrested.
-During interrogation, Wanger claimed that he shot Stöbich by accident when aiming at a rock in front of him, then killed him to "not have him live as a cripple", repeating the confession three times, but recanting shortly after each.The statement did not align with the fact that Stöbich was shot from behind and it was later revealed that Wanger had been manipulated by police.
+During interrogation, Wanger claimed that he shot Stöbich by accident when aiming at a rock in front of him, then killed him to "not have him live as a cripple", repeating the confession three times, but recanting shortly after each.
+The statement did not align with the fact that Stöbich was shot from behind and it was later revealed that Wanger had been manipulated by police.
 He was coerced to repeat a version coached by officers, who claimed it would result in a more lenient sentence for him.

 In February 1957, a forester in Perlacher Forst discovered a leather gun case pierced with bulletholes and a rifle, which both belonged to Peter Hößl.
 Hößl admitted to the killing, but lied that the first shot was a misfire and that he kept pulling the trigger as a panic reaction.
-Hößl was represented by Rolf Bossi, and on 18 January 1958, a juvenile court convicted him of negligent homicide and attempted murder, for which he was to serve a four-year sentence.
-Hößl received early release on 13 February 1959 after doctors judged him to have made "excellent" progress in his rehabilitation.
+During his two-day trial by a juvenile court, Hößl was represented by Rolf Bossi, who argued that Stöbich was killed accidentally by his client.
+On 18 January 1958, he was convicted of negligent homicide and attempted murder, and sentenced to four years imprisonment.
+Bossi was credited for this unusually low sentence in his first highly publicised murder trial.
+On 13 February 1959, Hößl received early release after doctors judged him to have made "excellent" progress in his rehabilitation.

 In a letter written to his cousin Michael in East Germany shortly after his release, Hößl admitted to sneaking up on Stöbich and shooting the boy in the back, using his gun case as a makeshift suppressor.
 He boasted how it was "the perfect murder", further adding, "I'll be damned if it remains my last".
+It has been alleged that Hößl's father was aware of the letter's contents, but he nevertheless continued to financially support Hößl and provided him with living accommodations.
 Hößl returned to his business education and was employed by a friend of his father.
 He again embezzled funds to buy guns from illicit gun dealers.
+Hößl later described that he used the weapons primarily for sexual purposes, taking his primariy rifle to sleep in bed and using it to shoot at posters from pornographic magazines on the walls of his room.
+He developed a habit of loading and aiming a rifle while posing in front of a full-length mirror, masturbating to his own image and the thought of shooting someone.